selinaerhabor/memory-game/README.md

 ## 6.2 Code:
 **Sources**:
-* For making the game select buzzers in a sequence, code tailored from [StackOverflow - Solution1]
+* For making the game select all of the buzzers in the sequence one after the other, code tailored from [StackOverflow - Solution1]
-* For checking if the elements in an array match, code tailored from [StackOverflow - Solution2]
+* For checking if the elements in player's selection array matches the game's selection array, code tailored from [StackOverflow - Solution2]

 ## 6.3 Acknowledgements:
 Useful resources for building this app include YouTube and Stack Overflow after receiving inspiration for the logic and user experience of